IpsumAudite/add-aws-elb-to-nagios/README.md

 # add-aws-elb-to-nagios
-Add all autoscaled machines behind an AWS elastic load balancer to Nagios dynamically as they are started and remove the terminated ones
+Dynamically add all autoscaled machines behind an AWS elastic load balancer to Nagios as the auto scaling group terminates machines and replaces them.